BabbleSim/ext_2G4_libPhyComv1/docs/README.md

 containing p2G4_rxv2_t.n_addr elements.

 When p2G4_rxv2_t.resp_type = 0, the Phy responds with a p2G4_rx_done_t,
-and dependending on status, a bytearray of p2G4_rx_done_t.packet_size bytes with the possibly received packet.
+and depending on status, a bytearray of p2G4_rx_done_t.packet_size bytes with the possibly received packet.

 #### RSSI measurements during abort reevaluations